 “The returns were lousy,” said retired biologist Wes Ebel in a 1999 interview.
 Ebel, whose research on Columbia River salmon for the National Marine Fisheries Service spanned more than 25 years, said he discussed the early barging efforts with the Washington researchers.
 “There were no baffles in the net pens, and so a lot of the fish were impinged on the nets — a lot of them died before they were released.
 That's why the returns were lousy.”

-While the Corps of Engineers financed many fish passage experiments and research projects at the Snake River dams in the 1950s and 1960s, transportation did not get another try until 1968, when the Corps funded an experiment by the National Marine Fisheries Service to collect juvenile salmon and steelhead at Ice Harbor Dam and transport them downriver in tank trucks to below Bonneville, where they were released.
+While the Corps of Engineers financed many fish migration and passage experiments and research projects at the Snake River dams, transportation did not get another try until 1968, when the Corps funded an experiment by the National Marine Fisheries Service to collect juvenile salmon and steelhead at Ice Harbor Dam and transport them downriver in tank trucks to below Bonneville, where they were released.
 In that year, 83,315 Chinook salmon (and no steelhead) were collected and transported.
 The experiment continued in 1969 (28,311 Chinook and 20,430 steelhead) and in 1970 (20,332 Chinook and 52,217 steelhead).
 The experiment continued at Little Goose Dam when it was completed in 1971 and at Lower Granite Dam when it was completed in 1975.
 Reports indicated survival of the trucked fish to the release point below Bonneville was 20 times higher than for those that migrated downstream in the river.
 In 1977, in response to one of the lowest Columbia River runoffs on record, the Corps met with fish and wildlife agencies and electric utilities concerned about the impacts of the drought on fish and hydropower, and decided to greatly expand the fish-transportation program.
 In that year, the Corps began transporting fish downriver in barges.
 The same year, the Corps even tried flying fish down the river, dropping them from a low-flying airplane below Bonneville Dam.
 The “flying fish” experiment did not work well, and it was not repeated in later years.

 The barges used in 1977 were different from those used by the state of Washington in its 1955 experiment.
 That barge was 55 feet long and 21 feet wide with a draft of five feet.
 It wasn’t really a barge as much as it was a series of floating net pens.
 The Corps barges are 180 feet long, 42 feet wide and have a draft of eight feet.
 They have solid steel hulls.